SumoLogic/sumologic-documentation/docs/cse/integrations/automation-service.md

 For more information about the Playbook Status page and understanding how to interact with the Playbook graph, see [Cloud SOAR Automation](/docs/cloud-soar/automation/).

-## Enrichments and threat indicators
+### Enrichments and threat indicators

-You can view the results of enrichments in CSE by navigating to the newly-redesigned **Enrichments** tab (which will appear on the Entity, Signal and Insight details pages if there are any enrichments to display):
+You can view the results of enrichments in CSE by navigating to the newly-redesigned **Enrichments** tab (which will appear on the Entity, Signal, and Insight details pages if there are any enrichments to display):

 <img src={useBaseUrl('img/cse/enrichments.png')} alt="Enrichments" width="600"/>